 Shoreline protection projects do have the potential to impact existing lateral access along the beach.
 Structures which fix the back of the beach stop the landward migration of the beach profile while the shoreward edge continues to erode, thereby reducing the amount of dry sandy beach available to the public.
 In the case of the proposed sea cave filling, the plug material has been designed to erode with the natural bluffs, and thus will not fix the back of the beach.
+On the subject site, the applicant owns the bluff face, which was quitclaimed to the property owner by the City of Solana Beach.
+Although the City applied an open space easement over the bluff face, the easement does not migrate to specifically include that beach area that will become available as the toe of the bluff moves landward.
+Thus, eventually there may be a small portion of sandy beach which would be in private ownership.

-The City of Solana Beach owns the bluff face and beach on the subject site.
 Dry, sandy beach is accessible in this area only at lower tides, thus, the protection of a few feet of beach along the toe of the bluff is more critical in this location than it might be in a location where the beach is wider.
 This stretch of beach has historically been used by the public for access and recreation purposes.
 It is possible that public prescriptive rights have been established in this area and will continue to be established in the future.
 Special Condition #6 acknowledges that the issuance of this permit does not waive any public rights that may exist on the property.
 The seacave plug may be located on State Lands Property, and as such, Special Condition #5 requires the applicant to obtain any necessary permits or permission from the State Lands Commission to perform the work.